-NINETY-NINE YEARS OF 'CARE AND DELIGHT'
+A HUNDRED YEARS OF 'CARE AND DELIGHT'

-A Festival of Nine Lessons and Carols was first held on Christmas Eve 1918.
-It was planned by Eric Milner-White, who, at the age of thirty-four, had just been appointed Dean of King's after experience as an army chaplain which had convinced him that the Church of England needed more imaginative worship.
+A Festival of Nine Lessons and Carols was first held on Christmas Eve 1918: thus the centenary is reached in today's service, as it was for the Armistice a month ago.
+It was planned by Eric Milner-White, who, at the age of thirty-four, had just been appointed Dean of King's after experience as an army chaplain, which had convinced him that the Church of England needed more imaginative worship.
 (Milner-White also devised the College's Advent Carol Service in 1934, and was a liturgical pioneer and authority during his twenty-two years as Dean of York).
 The Choir was then directed by Arthur Henry Mann, who had been Organist since 1876, and was very dubious about this innovation.
-It included sixteen trebles as laid down in King Henry VI's statutes, but until 1927 the men's voices were provided partly by Choral Scholars and partly by older Lay Clerks, and not, as now, by undergraduates.
+It included sixteen trebles as laid down in King Henry VI's statutes, but until 1927 the men's voices were provided partly by Choral Scholars and partly by older Lay Clerks.
+Today the Choral Scholars are all undergraduates.